 Michael Weinstein was in regular form.
-Eliminating the unnecessary adjectives and adverbs, which constituted about half his statement:
+Eliminating the unnecessary adjectives and adverbs, which constituted about a third of his statement:

 “This…action…is…unconstitutional and…stupid.
 It [is]…propaganda…for our…Islamic foes and…a…national security threat…It will…hasten the maiming and deaths of our armed forces members…We’ll be seeing you in Federal Court, chump.”

 “See you in court” from Michael Weinstein is about as threatening as “see you on the field” from the 2011 Indianapolis Colts.
 Being a perpetual loser kind of undermines your credibility.

 Michael Weinstein, again, says that America’s extremist adversaries — not the US Constitution nor “Nature” nor “Nature’s God” — are the barometer by which human liberty is to be measured.
 The nickname of a US fighter squadron is a “national security threat” and will kill our troops?
 Weinstein even said the US Marines were “fuel[ing] the cause of jihad.”
 If something an American citizen does infuriates the Taliban, Weinstein apparently thinks it must end.
 So, about that whole DADT thing (including raising the homosexual flag in Afghanistan), or letting girls attend school, or even American support for the continued existence of Israel…